civo/docs/content/docs/kubernetes/config/load-balancers.md

 ## Deleting a Kubernetes load balancer

-The Cloud Controller Manager (CCM) running in your cluster will handle the deletion of a Civo load balancer once the accompanying Service is deleted from your cluster.
+The Cloud Controller Manager (CCM) running in your cluster handles the deletion of a Civo load balancer once the accompanying Service is deleted from your cluster.
 You can delete the load balancer, and stop billing for the load balancer, by either deleting the service definition using the manifest file as in the example below, or by deleting the service from the cluster itself:

 ```console
 $ kubectl delete -f loadbalancer.yaml
 service "civo-lb-service" deleted
 ```

-The charge for the Load Balancer and additional public IP will end when the Service object is deleted.
+The charge for the Load Balancer and additional public IP ends when the Service object is deleted.